-Remove Loose Chips from Area
+Remove Loose Chips from the Area

 Remove any flaking or damaged paint from the chipped area.
-If a great deal of paint needs to be removed, use a new straight razor blade with the blade held at nearly flat against the surface.
+If a great deal of paint needs to be removed, use a new straight razor blade with the blade held nearly flat against the surface.

-Clean Area Thoroughly
+Clean the Area Thoroughly

 Clean the chipped area with the rag and cleanser, then rinse thoroughly.

 Using at least 600-grit wet-dry sandpaper, wet the sandpaper and gently buff the surface to smooth out any imperfections.